videolan/vlc/doc/executor.md

 Since in practice, the client needs its own task structure (to store the parameters, state and result of the execution), so it must allocate it and pass it to the executor (as userdata) anyway.
-Therefore, it's simpler if the task already embed the runnable.
+Therefore, it's simpler if the task already embeds the runnable.

 Note that it is not mandatory to embed the runnable into the client task structure (it's just convenient).
-The runnable could be anywhere, for example on the stack (provided that it lives long enough).
+The runnable could be anywhere, for example, on the stack (provided that it lives long enough).

 This design also has disadvantages.
 In particular, it forces the runnable queue